mfunkie/boomqueries-react-mixin/README.md

 * Download the [latest release](https://github.com/boomtownroi/boomqueries/releases/latest)
 * Clone the repo, `git clone git://github.com/boomtownroi/boomqueries.git`
 * Install with [Bower](http://bower.io): `bower install boomqueries`
+* Install with [npm](http://npmjs.org): `npm install boomqueries`

 ## Initializing/Adding Components

 Use `window.boomQueries.add()` to register your component(s) with the BoomQueries library.
-Each instanse can house a `key`; can be used to interact after it has been registered, a `selector`, and a `breaks` array, which holds references to your desired `min-width` breakpoint and the class to be added to your component.
+Each instance can house a `key`; can be used to interact after it has been registered, a `selector`, and a `breaks` array, which holds references to your desired `min-width` breakpoint and the class to be added to your component.

 	window.boomQueries.add("COMPONENTKEY", {
 	  selector: ".component",